 - Securities Transaction Tax (STT)

-STT is a type of indirect tax charged during the time of purchasing or selling securities through the stock exchanges.
-So, the tax becomes applied to securities such as – mutual funds, shares, F&O transactions, and more.
-The main reason behind introducing this tax is to streamline the taxation on securities transactions and capital gains from it.
+STT is a type of indirect tax charged on the purchase or sale of securities through the stock exchanges.
+This tax applies to securities such as – mutual funds, shares, F&O transactions, etc. The main reason for introducing this tax was to simplify the collection of taxes on securities market transactions and to rationalize capital gains taxation for certain equity-related investments.

 - Entertainment Tax